LEARN

 Range of motion | Slightly reduced | Severely limited or painful |

-Research published in Is 'Delayed Onset Muscle Soreness' a False Friend?
-The Potential Implication of the Fascial Connective Tissue in Post-Exercise Discomfort shows that fascial connective tissue contains up to 6 times as many nociceptors as the underlying muscle tissue, explaining why DOMS can feel sharp or localized without structural damage.
+Fascial connective tissue contains up to six times as many nociceptors, or pain receptors, as the muscle underneath it, which is why DOMS can sometimes feel sharp or localized without any structural damage.
 Pain intensity alone is a poor diagnostic tool.

 The rhabdomyolysis distinction